-Raised by the C extension, to be translated to ConsumerStoppedException or ProducerStoppedException by the caller exception pykafka.exceptions.RequestTimedOut exception pykafka.exceptions.SocketDisconnectedError Bases: pykafka.exceptions.KafkaException
+Raised by the C extension, to be translated to ConsumerStoppedException or ProducerStoppedException by the caller exception pykafka.exceptions.RebalanceInProgress exception pykafka.exceptions.RequestTimedOut

 Returned in heartbeat requests when the coordinator has begun rebalancing the group.
 This indicates to the client that it should rejoin the group.